Old Pole is turned over to civilian management from LT Bob Braddock, the last Navy w/o OIC, on 5 November, to begin its final summer of operation.

 Hydrogen generator arrives, installation started.

 Second year of rocket-launching campaign at Siple Station.This was one of three Nike-Tomahawk rockets launched this season; 3 others had been launched in 1980-81.
 The rockets, weighing more than a ton, carried a 240-lb payload to 120 miles.
 The project was coordinated with Arcas rocket launches as well as balloons at both Siple and Roberval, Quebec, the magnetic field conjugate point.
 The goal was to measure magnetospheric wave-particle interactions, including "energetic electrons."
 (US Navy photo by Paul Delsignore, Antarctic Journal, March 1981).
-Here's a link to one of several Stanford papers with more details about the rockets and the project.
+Here's one of several Stanford papers once on the Stanford VLF site with more details about the rockets and the project.